Our Commitment to You

 - Our activity and life enrichment programs are currently operating on a modified schedule.

-- Residents must socially distance (allowing space of 6ft or greater) and wear masks for group activities.
-This applies to activities in the community and outings.
+- Activities are currently limited to small groups.
+Residents must socially distance (allowing space of 6ft or greater) and wear masks for all group activities.

 - Activity team members are actively instructing residents about proper handwashing and hygiene precautions to reduce the risk of infection.